anthonycoffey/property-manager-pro/memory-bank/progress.md

         *   Migrated from a blocking `beforeUserCreated` trigger to a non-blocking `functions.auth.user().onCreate` (1st gen) trigger.
         *   Implemented custom claims logic:
             *   For admin users (`*@24hrcarunlocking.com`): sets `roles: ['admin']` and creates a profile in `admins/{uid}`.
-            *   For other direct sign-ups: sets `roles: ['pending_association']`. **No Firestore document is created by `processSignUp` for these users.** The temporary profile creation in the root `users/{uid}` and the check for `organizationId` claim were removed.
-        *   (Previous TypeScript error resolutions and logger changes remain relevant to the function's history but are now within its modularized file).
     *   Updated `src/hooks/useAuth.ts` and `src/providers/AuthProvider.tsx` to fetch and expose custom claims, including `organizationIds` for multi-org roles.
 *   **RBAC Enhancement (Super Admin & Organization Manager - 2025-05-26):**
     *   Clarified existing `admin` role as "Super Admin" with global system access.
     *   Introduced new `organization_manager` role for managing one or more specific organizations.
         *   Custom claims: `roles: ['organization_manager']`, `organizationIds: ["orgId1", "orgId2", ...]`.
     *   Updated `functions/src/callable/createInvitation.ts` to allow Admins to invite `organization_manager`s.
-    *   Updated `functions/src/callable/signUpWithInvitation.ts` to correctly set claims and create profiles for `organization_manager`s.
     *   Created new `functions/src/callable/addOrganizationToManager.ts` Cloud Function for Admins to assign existing `organization_manager`s to additional organizations.
     *   Updated `functions/src/index.ts` to export the new Cloud Function.
     *   Created `docs/organizationManagerInvitation.json` email template.